-Item Description Condition Specifies a condition to be met for the execution to stop.
+Item Description Once The breakpoint is removed after it is encountered for the first time.
+Condition Specifies a condition to be met for the execution to stop.
 The condition is a string containing an IDL expression.
 When a breakpoint is encountered, the expression is evaluated.
 If the expression is true (if it returns a non-zero value), program execution is interrupted.
 The expression is evaluated in the context of the program containing the breakpoint.